 We have grown organically, as well as through acquisitions, to add software, services and other capabilities that complement or enhance our existing portfolio.
-In 2021, we completed the acquisition of Cardtronics plc ("Cardtronics") to accelerate our ATM as a Service strategy, adding the Allpoint network to our suite of financial institution and retailer-focused payment technologies.
 We intend to continue pursuing opportunities to win new customers, expand our footprint and drive more transactions and foot traffic for our customers.

 By delivering mission-critical solutions to a durable customer base under long term contracts, we generate diversified and largely recurring revenues across contracted software, services and predictable transactional revenue streams.
-We believe our scale, operational expertise and efficient use of capital, as a percentage of revenues, allows us to deliver meaningful free cash flows, with opportunities for further expansion as we pursue our growth objectives, undertake strategic acquisitions and return capital to our shareholders.
+We believe our scale, operational expertise and efficient use of capital, as a percentage of revenues, allows us to deliver meaningful free cash flows, with opportunities for further expansion as we pursue our growth objectives, undertake strategic acquisitions and return capital to our stockholders.

-NCR Atleos Corporation's common stock is listed on the New York Stock Exchange and trades under the symbol "NATL."
+NCR Atleos Corporation's common stock is listed on the New York Stock Exchange ("NYSE") and trades under the symbol "NATL."